open-stage/blender-dmx-web/content/docs/Fixture.md

 ### Gobo Selection

 Gobo1 and Gobo2 are supported.
-Only one gobo is projected at one moment (no gobo morphing or two gobos animation).
+All images are available on both gobo wheels.
 All images from `media` folder are utilized, so if for example animation wheel image is in there, it is possible to select it.

 ### Gobo Rotation